 A budget close to the amount proposed by the Commission would be a sound basis for implementing Horizon Europe.
 The main novelties compared to the current programme Horizon 2020 are the following:

 A new programme governance characterised by budgetary flexibility and a comprehensive strategic planning process;

 “R&I Missions” which should form sub-programmes with a portfolio of R&I actions to achieve measurable results for a given impact within a set timeframe;

 - A European Innovation Council to foster breakthrough ideas and market creating innovations.

-In addition efforts to decrease the innovation gap in Europe and to fully exploit the potential of Europe’s talent pool are expected to be increased.
+In addition efforts to decrease the innovation gap in Europe and to fully exploit the potential of Europe’s talent pool will be increased.

-On the basis of the EC proposal, Council and EP will need to find an agreement on Horizon Europe following the ordinary legislative procedure (co-decision).
+On the basis of the EC proposal, Council and EP will need to find an agreement on Horizon Europe.
 In order to enable a smooth start, the new programme should be finally adopted by autumn 2020 at the latest.

 On 30 November 2018, the Council adopted a Partial General Approach (PGA = an agreement on the substance excluding the budget) on the Horizon Europe Regulation, including the Rules for Participation and Dissemination.
 The PGA was adopted with a very broad majority (one vote against, 27 in favour).